thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 It is reliable, because with every run of the [*Deployment Pipeline*](#deployment-pipeline) we test every single part of the release process, again and again.
 That is why we should [*Do It More Often When It Hurts*](#do-it-more-often-when-it-hurts).

 We demand efficiency to shorten the time to market, accelerate feedback to gain more information and run more experiments, to eventually reduce the [cost of delay](https://blackswanfarming.com/cost-of-delay/).
 We want to know as quickly as possible if the thing we have just implemented, deployed into production and released to users is actually being used and how it is used.
-Based on this information, we can make new decisions and run new experiments to find new unmet needs of our users.
-Find new ways to delight our users, which is a massive competitive advantage.
+Based on this information, we can take new decisions and run new experiments to find new unmet needs of our users.
+As such, finding new ways to delight our users, which is a massive competitive advantage.

 The repeatability, reliability and determinism derive from two foundations: [*Everything we need to build, deploy, test and release our system should be under Version Control*](#keep-everything-under-version-control) and [*Continuous Testing*](#continuous-testing); and one other principle: [*Automate the Right Things*](#automate-the-right-things).
-Releasing an IT system should follow an almost fully automated process from Version Control.

 ### Build Quality In